 A gift that will sit in the back of a cupboard somewhere until it’s decluttered?

-Of course, one option is to sell the gift – we’ve got a super popular post on making money from clutter.
-It lists 8 great ways to make money from selling your clutter.
+Of course, one option is to sell the gift.
+I’ve got a super popular post on making money from clutter.

 However, there is another option…